 Stress leading to burnout and mental illness is real.
 You’re not weak, but rather too strong for your good.
 Our industry is losing too many professionals to this silent pandemic.
-6PR blogger Jessica Pardoe points to a UK survey taken in 2020, in which 58% of over 2,000 employees reported some form of stress at work, and almost 70% had experienced it in general.
-Over 60% … Continue reading
+6PR blogger Jessica Pardoe points to a UK survey in 2020, in which 58% of over 2,000 employees reported some form of stress at work, and almost 70% had experienced it in general.
+Over 60% claimed they … Continue reading

 I found my path to wellness.
 It didn’t include yoga, group therapy, or green tea.
 But maybe your path will?

 If I can leave you with just one insight: Take your stress symptoms seriously.
 The longer you wait to take action, the longer your path to recovery will be.

 Please support my blog by sharing it with other PR- and communication professionals.
 For questions or PR support, contact me via firstname.lastname@example.org.

 |1||If you’re curious about how little we know about the origins of languages, Noam Chomsky has plenty to say on the subject.|

 |2||There’s also scientific evidence that our brains are shrinking and that we’ve lost a chunk the size of a tennis ball in the last 20,000 years.
 I’ll save that nugget of information for another blog article.|

 |3||There are no standards when it comes to conversion rates.
 To find benchmarks for your website’s niche, you should expect that online numbers might be exaggerated for effect.
 Still, conversion rates seem to adhere to the engagement pyramid in which approximately 1% are actively engaged.
 Interestingly, few discuss what happens with the 99% that don’t convert.|